dufferzafar/dufferzafar.github.com/_posts/2026-05-01-qarz-e-hunar.md

 *(My love is for those young ones —<br>
 who throw their lasso at the stars.)*[^iqbal-2]

 [^iqbal-2]: Iqbal again.
-If there's a single line that captures what I want from Adeeb, and from Ziqra, and from whichever Indian undergrad reads this post and decides to apply to GSoC 2027 — it is this. *Sitaaron pe daalna kamand.* Lasso-throwing.
-Audacity.
-Even when you miss, you've built the muscle for it.
+If there's a single line that captures what I want for Adeeb, and for whichever Indian undergrad reads this post and decides to apply to GSoC 2027 — this is it. *Sitaaron pe daalna kamand.* Lasso-throwing at the stars.
+Even when you miss, you've built the muscle.

 ## the hope

-The post should end here, but I have some private dreams I want to leave on the page.
+What follows is personal.
+These are the reasons I started writing.

 **Iqra**, my mamu's eldest daughter — nickname *Muskan*, "the smiler" — just got into MBBS at HNB Uttarakhand Medical University.
-The first time I held her was July 2005, a few days after she was born, and I fell in love with how cute she looked on the spot.
-Allah has, by some accounting I do not understand, kept that cuteness in good repair ever since.
+The first time I held her was July 2005, a few days after she was born, and I fell in love on the spot.
+Allah has, by some accounting I do not understand, kept that smile in working order ever since.
+You'll never catch her crying in public.
+She has her bathrooms for that.

 ![Iqra at our desk in Gurgaon, July 2009](/images/Muskan-PC-20090719.jpg)

-*(That CRT and that desk in the background — same desk Mehtab and I were sitting at in the photo at the top of this post.
-Half my childhood happened in front of that screen.)*
+*(Same desk, same CRT as the photo at the top of this post — a lot of my childhood happened in front of that screen.)*

 **Ziqra**, my mamu's second daughter — technically my cousin, but on most days she feels more like my sister, and on her best days like my own daughter[^ziqra] — just gave her BTech entrance exams.
 She wants to do CS or AI.
-I am going to push her toward open source the same way the elders pushed me.
+I'm going to push her toward open source as hard as I can.
 Maybe MetaBrainz, full circle.
 Maybe somewhere new.

-[^ziqra]: When my parents separated, our family of four split into four pieces — my dad alone in Noida/Gangavli, my mom alone in Delhi, Mehtab with our nani and Bhaiya mamu in Dhandhera, me with Nadeem mamu and mami in Gurgaon/Bahadurgarh.
-Mamu's four daughters became, by sheer time-on-floor, basically my sisters.
+[^ziqra]: When my parents separated, our family of four split four ways — my dad in Noida/Gangavli, my mom in Delhi, Mehtab with our nani and Bhaiya mamu in Dhandhera, me with Nadeem mamu and mami in Gurgaon/Bahadurgarh.
+Mamu's four daughters became, by sheer time spent under the same roof, my sisters.
 Some days they still feel like daughters.
-The Indian extended family does this kind of forensic emotional accounting, and most of the time it is a gift.
+The Indian extended family rearranges itself around things like this, and most of the time it's a gift.

-Ziqra, who has a deeper religious instinct than I do, immediately heard *open source contribution* and mapped it to *sadqa-e-jariah* — the Islamic concept of perpetual charity, the kind that keeps giving long after you are gone.
-A piece of code people use after you're dead, she said, is a kind of prayer. *(That is its own post for another day.)*
+Ziqra has a deeper religious instinct than I do, and made the connection at once: open-source contribution is a form of *sadqa-e-jariah* — the Islamic idea of perpetual charity, the kind that keeps giving long after you are gone.
+A piece of code people use after you're dead, she said, is a kind of prayer. *(That's its own post for another day.)*

 **My brother Mehtab.** Guddu has done everything I dreamed of doing.
-He did a [GSoC with XBMC/Kodi in 2018](https://blog.mzfr.me/), then GSoC with Honeynet on [SNARE/TANNER in 2020](https://www.honeynet.org/2020/11/13/gsoc-2020-project-summary-snare-tanner/), and came back as a Honeynet mentor afterward.
-He finished his master's at NUS and is now starting his PhD there in the [Trustworthy and Secure Software lab](https://nus-tss.github.io/team/), after a stint at NUS's TEST Lab on his master's dissertation.
+He did a [GSoC with XBMC/Kodi in 2018](https://blog.mzfr.me/), then GSoC with Honeynet on [SNARE/TANNER in 2020](https://www.honeynet.org/2020/11/13/gsoc-2020-project-summary-snare-tanner/), and came back the next year as a Honeynet GSoC mentor.
+He finished his master's at NUS and is now doing his PhD there, in the [Trustworthy and Secure Software lab](https://nus-tss.github.io/team/).
 Somewhere along the way he also picked up an OSCP, an eJPT, and bug-bounty Hall-of-Fame entries at GitHub, PayPal, and Google[^mehtab].
 He writes some of the best [security blog posts](https://blog.mzfr.me/) I read.

-[^mehtab]: He doesn't publicize this stuff much, so I am going to be the embarrassing older brother and do it for him.
+[^mehtab]: He doesn't publicise this stuff much, so I'm going to be the embarrassing older brother and do it for him.
 The full list is on his [about page](https://blog.mzfr.me/about/).

-**My future kids.** Family is a thing I am thinking seriously about this year.
-If I'm lucky enough to have children, I would love for one of them — even one — to grow up and contribute to MetaBrainz.
+**My future kids.** Family is something I'm thinking seriously about this year.
+If I'm lucky enough to have children, I'd love for at least one of them to grow up contributing to open source — the way I did, the way Mehtab did.
 Half-joking, half-not.
-Every father wants his progeny to carry his loves forward.
-This is mine.
+Every father wants his kids to carry his loves forward.
+This is one of mine.

-**Travel.** The day I get to travel Europe properly, the [MetaBrainz office](https://metabrainz.org/team) — wherever it is currently centered — is on my list.
-I'd like to  shake the hands of the people who paid for my mother's loan, even if they don't remember me.

-**Other projects.** [KDE](https://kde.org/) deserves a sentence.
-I daily-drove KDE for three or four years and was floored by the quality of desktop they ship as volunteers.
+**Other projects.** I daily-drove [KDE](https://kde.org/) for three or four years and was floored by the quality of the desktop they ship as volunteers.
 My C++ wasn't strong enough then to contribute.
 Maybe one day.
-There are a hundred volunteer-led projects — Wikipedia, Debian, Mozilla, Inkscape, OpenStreetMap — that hold up large parts of the digital world without anyone making them.
+There are a hundred volunteer-led projects — Wikipedia, Debian, Mozilla, Inkscape, OpenStreetMap — that hold up huge chunks of the internet without anyone making them.
 I don't have the right words for the respect I feel toward people who do that work for free, year after year.

 **The debt.** Career-wise, I am what I am because of open source.
-Three GSoC stipends opened doors I couldn't have walked through otherwise.
-The work I did on Picard and CritiqueBrainz and Mitmproxy taught me what production code looks like, what code review looks like, what a well-run community looks like.
+Three GSoC stipends opened doors I could not have walked through otherwise.
+The work I did on Picard and CritiqueBrainz and Mitmproxy taught me what production code looks like, what code review looks like, what a working community looks like.
 Every job I've had since has been a derivative of that summer in Dhandhera at 3 AM with the MTS dongle.

 I owe these projects something.
 I have to pay it back somehow.

 ## end

-*Qarz-e-Hunar* means **the debt of craft**.
-The debt you owe the people and projects that taught you how to make things.
-The debt you can only repay by making more things — and by helping someone else start.

-It is, gratefully, not the kind of debt my mother feared.
-It does not stand against a salary, and it does not compound.
-It is the kind of debt you pay back in PRs, in mentorship, in time you make for a neighbor's kid, in small comments on someone else's IRC channel at 3 AM.
+The debt of craft is, gratefully, not the kind of debt my mother feared.
+It doesn't stand against a salary; it doesn't compound.
+You pay it back in PRs, in mentorship, in time you make for a neighbour's kid, in small comments on someone else's IRC channel at 3 AM.
+By making more things.
+By helping someone else start.

 ---

 Aaron Swartz, on a stage in the sun, microphone in hand: *programming is a superpower.*

-A boy in Gurgaon Sector 5, hunched over a desktop with his little brother, downloading a stranger's video on a pendrive that cost him ten rupees an hour.
+A boy in Gurgaon Sector 5, hunched over the family desktop with his little brother, picking through a pendrive of cybercafe loot.

-Both of them are still here.
-Both of them are still listening.
+The man on the stage is still saying it.
+The boy at the desk is still listening.